 The year 1976 marked a complete renovation of the Bear Pit area, as well as the renaming of the area as the Steve Hudson Memorial Bear Plaza.

-Current Mascots - Judge Joy Reynolds - "Joy" (for Joy Reynolds, who is the wife of Dr. Herbert H. Reynolds) and Judge Sue Sloan - "Lady" (for Baylor's first lady Sue Sloan, who is the wife of Dr. Robert Sloan)
+Current Mascot - Judge Sue "Lady" Sloan (for Baylor's former first lady Sue Sloan, who is the wife of Dr. Robert Sloan, the 12th President of Baylor)